Under-fire BBC chairman Richard Sharp ‘helped friend get adviser role’

 MPs have already criticised him for actions which “constitute a breach of the standards expected of individuals” applying for prominent public appointments and found he made “significant errors of judgment” in a cross-party report last month.

-The chairman can only be removed from the post by the government – not the BBC – and Prime Minister Rishi Sunak has repeatedly refused to defend Mr Sharp, citing the ongoing investigation.
+The chairman can only be removed from the post by the government – not the BBC – and Rishi Sunak has repeatedly refused to defend Mr Sharp, citing the ongoing investigation.

+Labour leader Keir Starmer challenged Mr Sunak over his ties to under-fire BBC chairman at PMQs this week.
+He claimed that Mr Sharp was “not just any old Tory donor” saying he was “so close to the prime minister he has been described as his mentor”.

+Appearing to distance himself from the chairman, Mr Sunak said Mr Sharp was appointed “before I became prime minister”.
+He added: “Instead of pre-judging, and pre-empting that review we should let it conclude and wait for the outcome.”

 The BBC said it is “completely satisfied” that its processes had been complied with in full.

-A BBC spokesperson said: “Following the completion of the Serota Review into editorial process, governance and culture in October 2021 – and in line with recommendations in the review – the BBC appointed two independent, external editorial experts to advise the BBC Board’s Editorial Guidelines and Standards Committee.
+A BBC spokesperson said: “Following the completion of the Serota Review into editorial process, governance and culture in October 2021 – and in line with recommendations in the review – the BBC appointed two independent, external editorial experts to advise the BBC Board’s editorial guidelines and standards committee.”

-“These roles were formally advertised externally and open to anyone to apply.
-The appointment process was overseen by the Nominations Committee, in line with BBC rules, and the appointments were approved by the full BBC Board.
+They added: “These roles were formally advertised externally and open to anyone to apply.
+The appointment process was overseen by the nominations committee, in line with BBC rules, and the appointments were approved by the full BBC Board.

 “This process set out clearly the expectations of independence required for the role, and it included full disclosure of any relevant conflicts of interest.
 We are completely satisfied that all process and procedure has been complied with in full.”